 An Academic Suspension hold, which prevents registration, will be placed on the student’s record at the end of the semester.
 Students who are suspended for the first time may not return to MSUM for one semester (not including summer term).
 Second and subsequent suspensions last for one calendar year (two semesters, not including summer).

 - Appeal of Academic Suspension

 Suspended students may appeal their status to the Financial Aid and Academic Suspension Appeals Committee.
 If a student feels there were circumstances beyond their control, which would warrant reconsideration by the Suspension Appeals Committee, they can complete the appeal process.

-The appeal should be done as soon as the student’s grades are posted and must be completed by the deadline set each semester by the Academic Support Center.
+The appeal should be done as soon as the student’s grades are posted and must be completed by the deadline set each semester by the Academic Success Center.
 Students who do not submit an appeal by the deadline will have their registration cancelled from subsequent semester classes.
 Late appeals will only be accepted if a student can provide documentation of an extenuating circumstance that prevented them from meeting the deadline.
 Failure to read email is not justification for a late appeal.

 - Academic Probation